mathieusouflis/turing-app-clean-architecture/apps/backend/README.md

 # Turing Machine Backend - Machine d'Addition Unaire

-A clean architecture implementation of a unary addition Turing Machine backend using Fastify and PostgreSQL.
+A clean architecture implementation of a unary addition Turing Machine backend using Fastify, PostgreSQL, and Drizzle ORM.

 This backend implements a simple unary addition machine that transforms unary symbols (`_` = 1) according to specific transition rules.